 Three wrecks are recorded in the area.
-One lies at Old Castle Head, the HMS Tormentor, sunk in 1929, a second to the west of Barafundle Bay- the Quog, sunk in 1995, and another unnamed wreck lies off Manorbier.
+One lies at Old Castle Head, the HMS Tormentor, which was a World War 1 R-Class Destroyer.
+This was sold for scrap and sunk in 1929 whilst being towed to South Wales for breaking.
+A second to the west of Barafundle Bay- the Quog, sunk in 1995, and another unnamed wreck lies off Manorbier.